abhinandh-s/ipa/src/registration.md

 ## Powers of State Government

+### Sec.
+56 - Exemption from the Act

+State Government:
+- can give exemption from the provisions of this Act
+- fully or any part of state
+- by notification in the Official Gazette

+### Sec.
+57 - Registrars of the Firm

+State Government:
+- appoints register of firms &
+- define the area within which they exercise their power and perform their duties

 Sec.
-56
-  : can give exemption from the provisions of this Act : fully or any part of state
-  : by notification in the Official Gazette

-Sec.
-57
-  : appoints register of firms &
-  : define the area within which they exercise their power and perform their duties

-Sec.
-71
+71 - Determination of fees

+State Government:
-  : may determine fees and conditions
+- may determine fees and conditions

 ## Sec.
 58 - Application for registration

+contents of statement:

 1. Name of the firm
 2. Place, or principal place of the business